SunderJS/sunder-worker-template/README.md

 * [Jest](https://jestjs.io/) for testing.
 * [Sass](https://sass-lang.com/) for CSS preprocessing and minification.
 * Static files are served using [Cloudflare Sites](https://developers.cloudflare.com/workers/platform/sites).

+If you disagree with any of these choices it should be easy to remove that decision.

 ## 🚀 Getting started